janrosa1/Master_thesis/regret_calculation.md

 $$ \begin{aligned}
   \mathbf{E}_{K}\sum_{k=0}^{T-K}\pi_{K+k,t_K+k} \beta^k u(c^1_{K+k,t_K+k}) & = \ \mathbf{E}_{K}\sum_{k=K}^{T-K}\pi_{K+k,t_K+k} \beta^k u(\lambda c^0_{K+k,t_K+k})
 \end{aligned}   $$
+In case with hyperbolic discounting, consumer in evaluating its decision and calculating the utility loss using the other utility  (utility of the fully rational consumer).
+This is due to the fact that he calculate its value function as rational consumer.

-##Regret level and decomposition
+## Regret level and decomposition
-Having different values of lambda for different consumers it is then possible to calculate a "regeret" level of lambda - to match the regret percenitles from Borsh-Suspan et all (2018) for different groups.
-Then, I can derive regret decomposition: starting from the most general case, calsulate the difference in the
+Having different values of lambda for different consumers it is then possible to calculate a "regeret level" of $\lambda$ - to match the regret distribution from Borsh-Suspan et all (2018) for different groups.
+Also the regret decomposition may be conducted: starting from the most general case - $\lambda$ calculated from comparing $c^1$ path from consumption path of the hyperbolic consumer.
+Then the $\lambda$ values can be compared to the $\lambda$ calculated from comparing $c^1$ path from consumption path of the fully rational consumer.
+Thus, the $\lambda$ distribution in this two cases can be compared and the decrase of the "regret level" can be obtained.
+Similarly, the "regret level" decrease can be compared in the other cases.